 4. Spouse

-For the purposes of this section, the individual's spouse is the individual we consider to be the spouse for normal SSI purposes (see SI 00501.150B.).
+For the purposes of this section, the individual's spouse is the individual we consider to be the spouse for normal SSI purposes (see SI 00501.150B).

 5. Legal Instrument or Device Similar to a Trust

 This is a legal instrument, device, or arrangement, which may not be called a trust under State law, but is similar to a trust.
 That is, it involves